elang5/ratemusic-api/README.md

 - Create development and test databases: `createdb ratemusic`, `createdb ratemusic-test`
 - Create database user: `createuser ratemusic`
 - Grant privileges to new user in `psql`:
-  - `GRANT ALL PRIVILEGES ON DATABASE thingful TO thingful`
+  - `GRANT ALL PRIVILEGES ON DATABASE ratemusic TO ratemusic`
-  - `GRANT ALL PRIVILEGES ON DATABASE "thingful-test" TO thingful`
+  - `GRANT ALL PRIVILEGES ON DATABASE "thingful-test" TO ratemusic`
 - Prepare environment file: `cp example.env .env`
   - Replace values in `.env` with your custom values if necessary.
 - Bootstrap development database: `MIGRATION_DB_NAME=ratemusic npm run migrate`